AdaGold/js-scrabble/README.md

 ## Project Expectations

 From the project root, you should be able to execute your code with `node scrabble.js`.
-Each function you create should be a part of the `Scrabble` function (acting as a class).
+Each function you create should be a method of the `Scrabble` class.

 ## Baseline Requirements
 Review the requirements and come up with a "plan of action" for how you want to approach this problem.